ydb-platform/ydb/ydb/docs/en/core/yql/reference/yql-core/syntax/_includes/insert_into.md

 SELECT STREAM key FROM my_stream_src;
 ```

-You can specify a table on the ydb cluster as the target.
+You can specify a table on a {{ ydb-short-name }} cluster as the target.
 The table must exist at the time you create the operation.
 The table schema must be compatible with the type of query result.

 ```yql